nitzel/fritzbox-missed-calls-telegram-bot/README.md

 # Fritzbox Missed Calls Bot
 **What?** This bot will inform you about (fixed-line) calls you missed via the [telegram-messenger](https://telegram.org/).
 It only works if your calls are managed by an AVM FritzBox.
+If available, it also displays the name associated with the phone number so that you know, who tried to call you - without even beeing at home.

 # Usage
 ## Prerequisites